saltzmanjoelh/ibgateway/README.md

 ## Automation

-The image includes automation scripts for GUI interactions:
+The image includes Python-based automation for GUI interactions using xdotool.
+Automation is handled automatically when the container starts, or can be run manually using the CLI tool.

-- `automate-ibgateway.sh`: Script using xdotool to automatically configure IB Gateway window
-- `run-ibgateway.sh`: Script to run IB Gateway under Xvfb

 ### IB Gateway Configuration

-The `automate-ibgateway.sh` script automatically configures the IB Gateway window when it starts.
+The automation system automatically configures the IB Gateway window when the container starts.
 You can control the configuration using:

-1. **`.env` file** (recommended for credentials): Create a `.env` file in the same directory as the script
-2. **Environment variables**: Passed via `-e` flags or exported before running
+1. **Environment variables**: Passed via `-e` flags when running the container
+2. **`.env` file**: Mount a `.env` file into the container (read by the entrypoint script)

-The script will:
+The automation will:
-- Automatically type username and password into login fields
+- Automatically type username and password into login fields (if provided)
 - Configure API type (FIX or IB_API)
 - Configure trading mode (LIVE or PAPER)
+- Log "Configuration Complete" when finished

 #### Configuration Options